 This Is Our Year – Kentucky

-Time of possession was tilted in our favor, 37.5 minutes to 22.5.
-Glad the coaches got my memo.
+Time of possession was tilted in their favor, 37.5 minutes to 22.5.
+Guess the coaches didn’t get my memo.

-Watching Alabama vs LSU was a treat.
+Watching Alabama vs Mississippi State was fun.
 Is there a better team than Alabama anywhere?
+Maybe…